 Set up a plan on your iPad

-You can set up a plan with a participating operator worldwide.
+You can set up a plan with a participating network providers worldwide.

 - If you're setting up your first plan on your iPad, go to Settings > Mobile Data > Set Up Mobile Data.
 If you're setting up another plan on your iPad, go to Settings > Mobile Data > Add a New Plan.

-- Choose an operator.
-If you don’t see your preferred operator, contact them for a SIM card or an eSIM.* If you still need help, learn what to do.
+- Choose a network provider.
+If you can’t see your preferred network provider, contact them for a SIM card or an eSIM.* If you still need help, find out what to do.

 - Choose a plan and create an account, or add your iPad to an existing plan.